AviatrixSystems/Docs/HowTos/config_FortiGateVM.rst

 For example, deploy Spoke-1 VPC in Security_Domain_1 and Spoke-2 VPC in Security_Domain_2.
 Build a connection policy between the two domains.
 Build a connection between Security_Domain_2 to Firewall Domain.

-Launch one instance in Spoke-1 VPC and Spoke-2 VPC.
-From one instance, ping the other instance.
-The ping should go through.
+For traffic VPC to VPC, launch one instance in Spoke-1 VPC and Spoke-2 VPC.
+From one instance, ping to the private IP of other instance.
+The ping should go through and be inspected on firewall.

+[Optional] For traffic VPC to Internet, launch one private instance in either Spoke-1 VPC or Spoke-2 VPC.
+From one private instance, ping to the Internet service.
+The ping should go through and be inspected on firewall.

 10. View Traffic Log
 ----------------------